How to Crochet the Waffle Stitch(Plus a Starter Project)

 Abbreviations

-Here are the abbeviations you’ll see in the directions for the waffle stitch, as well as in my pattern for a waffle stitch washcloth:
+Here are the abbreviations you’ll see in the directions for the waffle stitch, as well as in my pattern for a waffle stitch washcloth:

-Before we go on to the washcloth pattern, which is practically all waffle stitch, I want to give you the simplest possible crochet directions for this stitch.
+Before we go on to the washcloth pattern demonstration, which is practically all waffle stitch, I want to give you the simplest possible crochet directions for this stitch.

-You may want to try practicing the waffle stitch in a different size, after all.
+You may want to try practicing the waffle stitch in a different size.
 But really, I know that sometimes it really helps to see the difference between what a pattern says to do to create a project, and what a stitch actually requires anytime its used.

 So with that in mind, here is how to crochet the waffle stitch as simply as I can put it: